js2me/stonex/README.md

 ```

-Besides using `StonexModule` class you can create a simple object, factically it will works as class extended from StonexModule.
+Besides using `StonexModule` class you can create [Pure Stonex module](./src/StonexModule.ts#L3).
+It is a simple object, which works the same as class which has been extended from StonexModule.

+Example:
-It's [Pure Stonex Module](./src/StonexModule.ts#L3) implementation of above `AnimalsModule` class
+[Pure Stonex Module](./src/StonexModule.ts#L3) implementation of above `AnimalsModule` class
 ```js
 export default {
   /* state */